appacademy/Module-1-Resources/additional_resources/week2/gitflow/README.md

 ## Basic git flow for pairing
+**IMPORTANT**
+To avoid merge errors and conflict ONLY ONE person should be working on the SAME FILE at a time.
+TLDR: only one person should be coding, other navigating and then swap.

 Once you and your pair are set up and working on the same repository things get a lot easier.
 As you switch back and forth from driver to navigator you will need to follow these steps.